Post by Verbal Vegetable on Mar 28, 2012 22:24:03 GMT -6

 Post by Matthew James on Apr 11, 2013 22:21:17 GMT -6

-Much like Chris Davis, (seriously dude, if we were born in the same cities I'm pretty sure we would of been bestfriends growing up) it was mostly Buffy the Vampire Slayer that did it for me, all though I did spend most of second and third grade playing power rangers with two of my still best friends Jamie and Jonathan.
+Much like Jamison, (seriously dude, if we were born in the same cities I'm pretty sure we would of been bestfriends growing up) it was mostly Buffy the Vampire Slayer that did it for me, all though I did spend most of second and third grade playing power rangers with two of my still best friends Jamie and Jonathan.

 When I started watching Buffy & Angel I was quickly obsessed I began writing little stories where my friends from High School (Shannon, Emily and Justin) were part of Angel Investigations and we would occasionally joined by the Buffy cast, Xander even stopped by a few times until I listened to Joss Whedon talking about how Xander never appeared on Angel because Xander didn't like Angel I realized he was right and stopped having him appear.
 Lol.